aosborne17/Nodejs-App-EC2-Instance/README.md

 ## Prerequisites
 - Git Bash [Here](https://git-scm.com/downloads)

-As you can see here the prerequisites for this project are small here, this details the beauty of AWS and Cloud Computing.
+As you can see the prerequisites for this project are small here, this details the beauty of AWS and Cloud Computing.
 It minimises any need for local installations

 ## Creating an EC2 instance